paujim/DayCalculator/README.md

 # DayCalculator

-Calculate the number of full days elapsed in between two without using the 'datetime'
+Calculate the number of full days elapsed in between two dates without using 'datetime'

 To manually create a virtualenv on MacOS and Linux: